andersontodds/landseaice/README.markdown

 Although this mask is an improvement on the previous version, there are still several clear errors:

-1. Seasonal sea ice is entirely missing.
+1. Seasonal sea ice is entirely missing
 2. Ice shelves in Antarctica may be undersized
+3. All bodies of water (of sufficient size) are assigned the same mask value

 The next version of this mask will need to incorporate seasonal ice extent data.